This page gives information which will help you to plan your Self Guided visit to Chichester Cathedral.

 We suggest a small donation of £2.00 per student, but do not ask for anything per adult as we encourage you to bring as many adults as are needed to adequately supervise the group.
 Payment may be made by cash, cheque (payable to The Dean and Chapter of Chichester Cathedral), or voucher.

 In good weather please feel free to make use of the South West lawn, which is situated near to the Cloisters and Toilets.

 You can book the Eastern Arm of the Cloisters (heated in winter), which will seat about seventy on stone and wooden benches but doesn’t have any tables.
 The Eastern Arm is free to use for School Friends and schools who book workshops with us.
 Otherwise there is a £20 fee.

 If you would like to use the Eastern Arm please let us know when you book the visit as it is sometimes unavailable due to Services in the Cathedral or already in use for another event.

-The toilets are situated by the South West Lawn (red door) and are also used by the general public.
+The toilets are situated in the cloisters; please be aware they are also used by the general public.

 The shop is delighted to welcome visitors, especially school children, however please limit the numbers to 8 at a time, accompanied by an adult.

 What is expected of the staff and group leaders or parent helpers?

 The building can accommodate large groups but we ask that they are divided into smaller groups with staggered entry.